dtozadore/ICSR_special_session/README.md

-# Special Session: Speculative and Creative Approaches in HRI
+# Speculative and Creative Approaches in HRI: Special Session at ICSR 2026

 <!--
 ## 📄 Summary